MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 - Yes, BMR recovery images are available when devices begin shipping.
 Refer to [Download a recovery image for your Surface](https://support.microsoft.com/surfacerecoveryimage).

-**Is Intune required to manage ARM-based Surface devices?**
+**Is Intune required to manage Arm-based Surface devices?**

 - Intune is recommended but not required.
-Once deployed via Autopilot, you can join ARM-based Surface devices to Microsoft Entra ID or Active Directory (Microsoft Entra hybrid join), where you can manage the devices with Intune or co-manage them with Endpoint Configuration Manager, which installs the 32-bit x86 ConfigMgr client.
+Once deployed via Autopilot, you can join Arm-based Surface devices to Microsoft Entra ID or Active Directory (Microsoft Entra hybrid join), where you can manage the devices with Intune or co-manage them with Endpoint Configuration Manager, which installs the 32-bit x86 ConfigMgr client.